The Consistency of the $\bf{\Sigma^1_3}$-Separation Property: Boldface Separation

 \subsection{Preliminary Considerations}

-We turn our attention to boldface separation. \begin{theorem} There is an $\omega_1$-preserving, generic extension of $L$ in which every pair of disjoint $\bf{\Sigma^1_3}$-sets $A_m$ and $A_k$ can be separated by a $\bf{\Delta^1_3}$-set. \end{theorem} Its proof will heavily rely on the proof of the last theorem, hence we try to use the same notation as before.
-It is clear that if we want to iterate in order to handle all $\bf{\Sigma^1_3}$-sets simultaneously, we have to be more careful as the codings would start to interfere with each other causing chaos.
+We turn our attention to boldface separation.
+Goal of this section is to prove the first main theorem. \begin{theorem} There is an $\omega_1$-preserving, generic extension of $L$ in which every pair of disjoint $\bf{\Sigma^1_3}$-sets $A_m$ and $A_k$ can be separated by a $\bf{\Delta^1_3}$-set. \end{theorem} It uses the proof of our auxiliary theorem as the base case of an inductive construction.
 The main idea to keep control is to replace the notion of legal forcing with a dynamic variant which keeps changing along the iteration.

 To motivate the following we first consider a more fine-tuned approach to the definition of the iteration of the proof of the last theorem.
-Let us assume we start the iteration of last theorems proof, and assume that $(m,k)$ is the first pair such that case f in the definition of the iteration applies.
-Recall that in the discussion of case f, we showed that, given a pair $(A_m, A_k)$ of $\Sigma^1_3$-sets for which there does not exist a legal forcing $\forceQ$ such that $\Vdash_{\forceQ} \exists z (\varphi_m(z) \land \varphi_k(z))$ becomes true, we can assign for an arbitrary real $x$ always a side $\vec{S}^1$ or $\vec{S}^2$ such that in all future legal extensions, as long as they leave certain well-defined blocks of elements of $\vec{S}$ untouched, there will never occur a \emph{pathological situation}, i.e. from that stage on we never run into the problem of having coded the triple $(x,m,k)$ into, say, $\vec{S^1}$, yet $\varphi_k(x)$ becomes true in some future extension of our iteration (or vice versa).
-Note here that the arguments in the discussion of case f were uniform for all reals $x$ which appear in a legal extension.
-So it is reasonable to define for the pair $(m,k)$ an assignment function which assigns for every real $x$ a value $g_{m,k}(x) \in \{ m,k\} \times [\vec{S}]^{\omega}$, where $g_{m,k} (x) = (m, b)$ should mean that, when applying the reasoning of case f to $x$ we end up coding the triple $(x,m,k)$ into the $m$-side, i.e. we code $(x,m,k)$ into $\vec{S^1}$, while $b$ is the countable set of blocks of Suslin trees we have to preserve in all future legal extensions to guarantee that no pathological situation (in the sense as described above) will happen for the pair $(m,k)$.
-We again emphasize that the definition of $g_{m,k}(x)$ also works for any $x$ which is a real in some arbitrary legal extension of the universe we are in.
-This uses the fact that legal forcings can be iterated.
-The case where $g_{m,k}=(k,b)$ is defined similarly.
+Let us assume that $(m,k)$ is the first pair such that case b in the definition of the iteration applies.
+Recall that in the discussion of case b, we showed that, given a pair $(A_m, A_k)$ of $\Sigma^1_3$-sets for which there does not exist a legal forcing $\forceQ$ such that $\Vdash_{\forceQ} \exists z (\varphi_m(z) \land \varphi_k(z))$ becomes true, we can assign for an arbitrary real $x$ always a side $\vec{S}^1$ or $\vec{S}^2$ such that in all future legal extensions, there will never occur a pathological situation, i.e. from that stage on we never run into the problem of having coded the triple $(x,m,k)$ into, say, $\vec{S^1}$, yet $\varphi_k(x)$ becomes true in some future extension of our iteration (or vice versa).
+Note here that the arguments in the discussion of case b were uniform for all reals $x$ which appear in a legal extension.
+So it is reasonable to define for the pair $(m,k)$ a stronger notion of legality, called 1-legal with respect to $(0,m,k)$ (the 0 indicates the base case of an inductive construction we define later) as follows: